tarahwaters/milestone-project2/README.md

 - A moves counter that is on the top right corner of the gamegrid - displays the number of moves made during a game
 - A countdown timer is on the top left corner ofthe gamegrid - displays how many seconds are remaining during a game
 - A restart button is underneath the gamegrid - gives the user the option to reset the game to the beginning
-- A howtoplay button is underneath the gamegrid - gives the user the option to view the game instructions
+- A howtoplay button is underneath the gamegrid - gives the user the option to view the game instructions and access the prelearning material
 - A footer which contains a copyright statement

 ### Wireframes